ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 ~~~~~~~~~~~~~~~~~

 - For community.general 2.0.0, the Google modules will be moved to the `community.google <https://galaxy.ansible.com/community/google>`_ collection.
-  A redirection will be inserted so that users using ansible-core 2.10 or newer do not have to change anything.
+  A redirection will be inserted so that users using ansible-base 2.10 or newer do not have to change anything.

   If you use Ansible 2.9 and explicitly use Google modules from this collection, you will need to adjust your playbooks and roles to use FQCNs starting with ``community.google.`` instead of ``community.general.``,
   for example replace ``community.general.gcpubsub`` in a task by ``community.google.gcpubsub``.

-  If you use ansible-core and installed ``community.general`` manually and rely on the Google modules, you have to make sure to install the ``community.google`` collection as well.
+  If you use ansible-base and installed ``community.general`` manually and rely on the Google modules, you have to make sure to install the ``community.google`` collection as well.
   If you are using FQCNs, for example ``community.general.gcpubsub`` instead of ``gcpubsub``, it will continue working, but we still recommend to adjust the FQCNs as well.
 - For community.general 2.0.0, the OC connection plugin will be moved to the `community.okd <https://galaxy.ansible.com/community/okd>`_ collection.
-  A redirection will be inserted so that users using ansible-core 2.10 or newer do not have to change anything.
+  A redirection will be inserted so that users using ansible-base 2.10 or newer do not have to change anything.

   If you use Ansible 2.9 and explicitly use OC connection plugin from this collection, you will need to adjust your playbooks and roles to use FQCNs ``community.okd.oc`` instead of ``community.general.oc``.

-  If you use ansible-core and installed ``community.general`` manually and rely on the OC connection plugin, you have to make sure to install the ``community.okd`` collection as well.
+  If you use ansible-base and installed ``community.general`` manually and rely on the OC connection plugin, you have to make sure to install the ``community.okd`` collection as well.
   If you are using FQCNs, in other words ``community.general.oc`` instead of ``oc``, it will continue working, but we still recommend to adjust this FQCN as well.
 - For community.general 2.0.0, the hashi_vault lookup plugin will be moved to the `community.hashi_vault <https://galaxy.ansible.com/community/hashi_vault>`_ collection.
-  A redirection will be inserted so that users using ansible-core 2.10 or newer do not have to change anything.
+  A redirection will be inserted so that users using ansible-base 2.10 or newer do not have to change anything.

   If you use Ansible 2.9 and explicitly use hashi_vault lookup plugin from this collection, you will need to adjust your playbooks and roles to use FQCNs ``community.hashi_vault.hashi_vault`` instead of ``community.general.hashi_vault``.

-  If you use ansible-core and installed ``community.general`` manually and rely on the hashi_vault lookup plugin, you have to make sure to install the ``community.hashi_vault`` collection as well.
+  If you use ansible-base and installed ``community.general`` manually and rely on the hashi_vault lookup plugin, you have to make sure to install the ``community.hashi_vault`` collection as well.
   If you are using FQCNs, in other words ``community.general.hashi_vault`` instead of ``hashi_vault``, it will continue working, but we still recommend to adjust this FQCN as well.

 netbox.netbox